Paul D. Siakaluk, Professor and Chair

 Loraine Lavallee, Assistant Professor

-The MSc in Psychology at UNBC provides breadth in the substantive and methodological areas of psychology, with a focus on applied psychology and human development.
-The MSc will provide sufficient general training so that graduates will have skills which make them competitive in the job market.
+The MSc in Psychology at UNBC provides breadth in the substantive and methodological areas of Psychology, with a focus on health and human psychology.
+The MSc provides advanced research and experiential training so that graduates gain skills beneficial to academic and related areas.

 Applicants must have an Honours degree in Psychology or an undergraduate degree in Psychology (or a related field) with research experience.